-America is in a seriously hot housing market.
+America is in a seriously hot housing market and Whisper Listings are a rumor you may have heard about.
 Demand for houses doesn’t seem to be going anywhere, and home values are steadily rising with no signs of cooling down.
 This built-in demand combined with a distaste for the usual methods of selling property — like open houses and showings — has many agents and sellers considering the whisper listing.

 Also known as pocket listings, the whisper listing is a quiet sale of a home that is not actually listing on the market.
 In the past, these listings have been viewed as controversial because the seller is guarding their listing until an agent is able to find a buyer that meets their preferred asking price.
 This keeps the property from being available on an MLS (Multiple Listing Service), effectively keeping many from knowing the property is available in the first place.

 Previously the preferred way of selling property for celebrities, whisper listings keep the particulars of the property from being publicized.
 But more often, lately, sellers just don’t want to commit to the effort and inconvenience of ongoing open house viewings.

 Whisper listings can benefit all kinds of sellers, though, whether the interest has to do with specific privacy standards, keeping the sale exclusive to luxury buyers, or they just prefer a sale via word-of-mouth.

 Why Would a Buyer Prefer a Whisper Listing?

 Two words: Less Competition.
 A buyer who gets the opportunity to make an offer on a whisper listing has a much greater chance of getting the home.